sudhirj/simply-deferred/README.md

 If you'd like to start work on a feature that is not part of the jQuery library, just raise an empty pull request and let's talk about it first - the goal here for this library to be a drop-in replacement for jQuery, with the same docs and API.

-### Support
-If you'd like to financially support the development of this library or just say thanks, you can send Bitcoin to `18TAaTamWaiv7cMK6FdbYeRzJUqBnECEah`.
-I'm also available to consult on how promises can improve your codebase - mail me at sudhir.j+github@gmail.com

 ### Usage with Zepto

 **Zepto now has a [deferred module](http://zeptojs.com/#modules) available, so you might want to use that if Zepto is your primary reason for using Simply Deferred.**